Aerial view of KU's Lawrence campus with the Campanile at in the right foreground and Fraser Hall in the left background.

 Federal agency staff likely will not be available to approve no-cost extension requests, grant transfers, rebudgeting approvals or other actions requiring agency approval.
 KU research operations will still process and file requests, as appropriate; but agency response/approval may not occur.
 Please contact your designated Award Management Services (AMS) staff member to request routine award management support.
 View AMS staff assignments.

-Reimbursement funds will not be available to be drawn down from federal sponsors.
+It is anticipated that federal sites for reimbursement will remain available for fund draw down from federal sponsors, but contingency plans are in place in case the sites go down.
 KU Research holds approximately 60 days (about 2 months) of operating funds, so work can continue without agency reimbursement for a limited period.
-The Office of Research is taking steps to maximize federal reimbursement at the end of September to offset impacts as much as possible.
+The Office of Research is taking steps to maximize federal reimbursement to offset impacts as much as possible.

 Additionally, travel for anyone performing sponsored activity could be affected.
 In the most recent government shutdown, Federal Aviation staffing was not fully funded, creating issues with flights, which could create challenges for fieldwork and conference/collaboration activities.